Skip to main content

 The Preparing for Adulthood Review

 The most important person at Preparing for Adulthood meetings is the young person.
-Your son or daughter will be asked if they want to attend.
+Your child will be asked if they want to attend.

 • You, as a parent or carer, will be invited.
 If the young person is being looked after by the local authority their social worker, residential care worker or foster carers will be invited

-• Your son or daughter's Personal Adviser from Connexions will be there
+• Your child’s Personal Adviser from Connexions will be there.

 • There will also be invitations for: